 He looked at me, smiled and confidently replied: "I think I mastered the sand, Grandpa."
 That he did.

 Finding food and fuel is no problem.
 The ATV trail includes a route going south into Akeley, with two gas stations, Zappy’s Cafe and the must-see Paul Bunyan statue, a popular spot for a photo op.
 The trail continues west to Nevis, home to the world’s largest tiger muskie and the Iron Horse Bar & Grill, famous for its BBQ.
 For post-ride dining, head to Dorset, the “Restaurant Capital of the World.”
-This year, the small town’s annual “Taste of Dorset” includes live bands, shopping and games.
+The small town’s annual “Taste of Dorset,” which takes place on Aug.
+6, 2023, includes live bands, shopping and games.

 At the end of our 35-mile ride, we shook off a little trail dust, and rounded out the day with burgers and fries at the Stompin’ Grounds.
 We talked about the fun we had, the trails that were easy and those that were challenging.
 I asked my 8-year-old grandson, a newly certified dirt bike rider, how he managed a segment with deep sand, where he had tipped over a few times.
 He looked at me, smiled and confidently replied: “I think I mastered the sand, Grandpa.”
 That he did.